 Central Asian Affairs informs scholarly discourse and policy discussions about the region by engaging experts from public/ international policy and academia, originating from disciplines as diverse as: political science; sociology; anthropology; economics; development studies; and security studies.

 CESS is committed to the publication of peer-reviewed work which elevates scholarship in our field.
-We have partnered with CAA to arrange for a CESS members-only subscription discount of 30%.
+We have partnered with Central Asian Affairs to arrange for a CESS members-only subscription discount of 30%.

-CESS members may purchase a hard-copy subscription to CAA for just $71/ year in 2020.
+CESS members may purchase a hard-copy subscription to Central Asian Affairs for just $71 in 2021.
 Subscriptions can be taken out as part of the membership process.

 Brill publishes Central Asian Affairs in affiliation with the Central Asia Program at the Elliott School of International Affairs, George Washington University (Washington D.C.).